-On another note, while the banking system in Malaysia remained sound as evidenced by its healthy asset quality and strong capitalisation, the downside risks become imminent amid the chain impacts of COVID-19 outbreak to the domestic economy and abroad, which would ultimately add on the credit costs of the banks.
-As economic activities normalise, the inflation is expected to move upwards despite continued spare capacity in the economy.
-However, the outlook, which continues to be subject to global commodity price developments and some risk from prolonged supply-related disruptions, is further dimmed by the Russia-Ukraine War that broke out on 24 February 2022.
-Therefore, banks' earnings are expected to remain clouded by the uncertain operating landscape in 2022.
+On another note, while the banking system in Malaysia remained sound as evidenced by its healthy asset quality and strong capitalisation, the downside risks become imminent amid weaker-than-expected global growth, further escalation of geopolitical conflicts, and worsening supply chain disruptions, which would ultimately add on the credit costs of the banks.
+Inflation is expected to remain elevated amid both demand and cost pressures, as well as any changes to domestic policy measures.
+The outlook, however, continues to be subjected to global commodity price developments arising mainly from the ongoing military conflict in Ukraine and prolonged supply-related disruptions.
+Therefore, banks' earnings are expected to remain clouded by the uncertain operating landscape in 2023.

-The Bank will remain prudent and focused on its long-term strategic objectives with the aim of playing a greater role in providing banking service solutions that suit clients' evolving needs and promoting cross border trade and investment activities by capitalising on the ICBC Group's established business network and service channels globally.
-Notwithstanding the challenging operating environment brought about by the COVID-19 outbreak and the Russia-Ukraine War, the Bank will continue to uphold its commitment to grow the business and manage the financial position in a sustainable manner.
+The Bank will remain prudent and focused on its long-term strategic objectives with the aim of playing a greater role in providing banking service solutions that suit clients' evolving needs and promoting cross-border trade and investment activities by capitalising on the ICBC Group's established business network and service channels globally.
+Notwithstanding the challenging operating environment brought about by further escalations of geopolitical tensions of the Russia-Ukraine War and aggressive monetary tightening to manage persistent inflation, the Bank will continue to uphold its commitment to grow the business and manage the financial position in a sustainable manner.